 Transient osteoporosis of the hip resolves on its own and treatment involves preventing any damage to the weakened bones and minimizing the symptoms and discomfort.
 After careful review of your history and examination, Dr. Okoroha will provide an individualized treatment plan to help you return to your normal function.
 Treatment options may include the following:

 - Medication: Non-steroidal anti-inflammatory medications or NSAIDs may be recommended to alleviate inflammation and pain

 - Restricted weight-bearing: You may be recommended to restrict or to completely avoid putting weight on your hip joint.
 You may need to use walking aids such as crutches, cane or a walker to limit the stress on your hip bone.

 - Physical therapy: Okoroha may instruct you on special exercises to help strengthen the muscles supporting your hip.
 Water exercises have been found to be helpful as they ease movement and relieve weight-bearing.

 - Nutrition: Vitamin D and calcium have been found to be effective in healing and rebuilding of bones.
 Okoroha will recommend foods or supplements that can help you recover faster.

-If you have experienced transient osteoporosis of the hip, please contact Dr. Kelechi Okoroha, orthopedic hip specialist treating patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you have experienced transient osteoporosis of the hip, please contact Dr. Kelechi Okoroha, orthopedic hip specialist treating patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.